-These two actor and actress pairs play on-screen couples and share plotlines only with their on-screen partner for the much of this film.
+These two actor and actress pairs play on-screen couples and share plotlines only with their on-screen partner for much of this film.
 It’s only forwards the end of this film that we watch these characters in joint scenes, which leads to a jewel of an ending.
-This film a treat as everyone isn’t as they seem the film originally named “Deceit”.
+This film is a treat as everyone isn’t as they seem the film was originally named “Deceit”.

 Spooky supernatural music is heard as a crystal ball reveals the neon green opening credits to this film.
 These set the scene for the supernatural and thriller themes of this story.
-The story set in mid-1970s California, as an apparent spiritualist Madame Blanche Tyler (Barbara Harris) conducts a seance for as the rich, elderly Julia Rainbird (Cathleen Nesbitt).
+The story is set in mid-1970s California, as an apparent spiritualist Madame Blanche Tyler (Barbara Harris) conducts a seance for the rich, elderly Julia Rainbird (Cathleen Nesbitt).
 Julia confides in Blanche and tells her of her family secret.

 As Blanche changes her voice and moans and groans over theatrically, she claims she is “talking” to Julia’s deceased sister, Harriet.
-This through a spirit guide called Henry.
+This is through a spirit guide called Henry.
 Julia tells Blanche that she hopes Blanche can discreetly trace Harriet’s illegitimate son.
 Julia had a role in giving this child up for adoption about forty years previously, to avoid a family scandal.

 Julia now hopes to alleviate her guilt and readopt him into the Rainbird family.
 Then she will leave him the family fortune after she passes away.
 She feels that if she finds her long lost nephew, that she can die a happy woman.
 She asks Madame Blanche to find her nephew using her psychic powers, but she insists her story is not to be made public.
 But she doesn’t know who he is, and where to find him.

 Blanche is now keen to obtain the 10,000 dollar award that Julia’s offering her to find him.
-Luckily, Blanche live in boyfriend, George Lumley (Bruce Dern) is a private eye but currently a taxi driver (and wannabe actor).
+Luckily, Blanche live-in boyfriend, George Lumley (Bruce Dern) is a private eye but currently a taxi driver (and wannabe actor).
 Blanche excitedly tells him about Julia’s offer as he picks her up from “work” in his taxi.
 George knows his girlfriend is as psychic as any “salami” and is just after her client’s money.

 Then in a completely different plotline, we see Fran (Karen Black) – in disguise with a big black floppy hat, blonde wig and dark shades – as she walks in front of George’s taxi.
 We then follow this stylish woman as she goes to negotiate an Italian businessman’s ransom.
 This woman in black is revealed as Fran, one of a pair of serial kidnappers.

 Fran and her constant accomplice in crime, her lover Arthur Adamson (William Devane) are hoping to procure a priceless diamond in exchange for a businessman, Constantine (Nicholas Colasanto).
-This couple are in the business of exchanging rich prominent dignitaries for precious jewels.
+This couple is in the business of exchanging rich prominent dignitaries for precious jewels.
 They keep their victims in a hidden locked room accessed by their garage.